echristopherson/ahk_drb_demo/readme.md

 The included AutoHotkey script, *ahk_script.ahk*, defines three global
 hotkeys:

-* Windows+Ctrl+A: Display a message box, and a message in the command prompt window where the server is running.
+* Windows+Control+A: Display a message box, and a message in the command prompt window where the server is running.

-* Windows+Ctrl+B: Display a message box, and a message in the command prompt window where the server is running.
+* Windows+Control+B: Display a message box, and a message in the command prompt window where the server is running.

-* Windows+Ctrl+C: Display a message box, and a message in the command prompt window where the server is running.
+* Windows+Control+C: Display a message box, and a message in the command prompt window where the server is running.

-* Windows+Ctrl+X: Display a message box, and a message in the command prompt window where the server is running; then exit the AutoHotkey script and Ruby server script.
+* Windows+Control+X: Display a message box, and a message in the command prompt window where the server is running; then exit the AutoHotkey script and Ruby server script.

 About Ruby
 ----------